json-schema-org/website/pages/learn/glossary.md

 Subschemas may themselves contain sub-subschemas, though colloquially one generally uses the term "subschema" regardless of the level of nesting, further clarifying which larger schema is the parent schema whenever needed.

+### anchor

+The `$anchor` keyword is one of the ways to identify the location of a subschema within a document.
+By applying an anchor, the subschema becomes identifiable via a plain-name URI string.
+An anchor is also a shorter alternative to using a JSON Pointer for identifying a subschema.

 ### tooling

 A JSON Schema tool (or colloquially "tooling") is any software application or library for working with or evaluating schemas in some way.